Garsojamec/JordanCurve/drafted_notes.md

 Subset of cartesian product such that its a function.

 ### Continuity
+Let (Domain,TopDom) and (Range,TopRange) be spaces.
+Continuous is for each open subset OpenOfRange of (Range,TopRange), u take functionInverse(OpenOfRange) and thats open too. functionInverse(OpenOfRange) is the set of all points Points of Domain for which function(Points) in OpenOfRange.
+It is empty if OpenOfRange does not intersect the image set function(Domain) of function.
 Go backwards through the function and you get an open set.

 ### Separated